 Studies show that CoQ10 provides protection against a number of mitochondria-related diseases commonly associated with aging.
 It also has the ability to protect cells from damage by harmful chemicals or other agents to which people are commonly exposed.

-Numerous studies have proven it’s effectiveness in treating cardiovascular disease ― one of the most frequent age-related afflictions.
+Numerous studies have proven its effectiveness in promoting heart health.
 That isn’t surprising considering that energy is vital to the heart and blood vessels, and CoQ10 is vital to the ability of mitochondria to produce ATP.

 Animal studies show that CoQ10 significantly diminishes neuronal damage from exposure to pesticides linked to Parkinson’s.
-In humans, trials have demonstrated that it can slow functional degeneration in Parkinson’s patients.
+In humans, trials have demonstrated that it may slow functional degeneration in Parkinson’s patients.

 CoQ10 levels drop significantly prior to age 40, so if you’ve reached or surpassed that age, it may be time to consider a CoQ10 supplement.